joaoofreitas/stixis/README.md

 Stixis is a Python-based image processing tool that transforms images into artistic circle patterns.
 It offers both a web interface and command-line functionality.

+_Try it out at [https://stixis.onrender.com/](https://stixis.onrender.com/)_

+**Note:** The current deployment is using a free tier of Render, so it may take a few seconds to start up.

 ## Examples

 ### The Skeleton Smoking Cigarette Transformation